 Culinary Uses

 Grated Parmesan is a staple for pasta dishes, risottos, and soups.
-It also serves as a delicious topping for salads and roasted vegetables.
+It is also a delicious topping for salads and roasted vegetables.

 3. Swiss: The Holey Cheese